alexandroid000/talks/prelim/talk.md

 Interface:

-- More visualizations, such as coverage, sample trajectories for plans, trapping regions, etc.
+> - More visualizations, such as coverage, sample trajectories for plans, trapping regions, etc.
-- Interactive placement of sensors, geometry, gates, etc.
+> - Interactive placement of sensors, geometry, gates, etc.
-- "Toolbox" of low-level controllers (ex: bounce rules and initial conditions needed to create cycle in selected region)
+> - "Toolbox" of low-level controllers (ex: bounce rules and initial conditions needed to create cycle in selected region)
+> - User iteratively builds hierarchical controller.

 System Sensor Placement
 -----------------------